FreeJules/simple_shell/README.md

-# ScarJo
+# Scarjo
-ScarJo is a simple shell created as an end of term project for @holbertonschool.
+Scarjo is a simple shell created as an end of term project for @holbertonschool.

 ### Table of Contents
 * [**Project Details**](#project-details)